nsrau/azure-docs.it-it/articles/storsimple/storsimple-service-dashboard.md

 <properties
-   pageTitle="Dashboard del servizio StorSimple Manager | Microsoft Azure" description="Viene descritto il dashboard del servizio StorSimple Manager e si illustra come utilizzarlo per monitorare l'integrità della soluzione StorSimple." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="StorSimple Manager service dashboard | Microsoft Azure" description="Describes the StorSimple Manager service dashboard and explains how to use it to monitor the health of your StorSimple solution." services="storsimple" documentationCenter="" authors="SharS"